OpenEvalProject/evals/manuscripts/elife-89656/v1/manuscript.md

 ## Materials and methods

-## Statistical calculations of relative initial rate of translation
+### Statistical calculations of relative initial rate of translation

 Bioinformatics were performed on protein-coding open reading frames (ORFs) of Saccharomyces cerevisiae downloaded from the Saccharomyces Genome Database (SGD) website, as last modified on April 22, 2021.
 Protein-coding ORFs annotated as dubious or pseudogenes were not included in analyses.
 All statistics were performed using The R Project for Statistical Computing.
 Translation speed was measured using the ribosome residence time (RRT) which is a metric of the occupancy of ribosomes on each sense codon within the A-site (Gardin et al., 2014).
 The RRT values we used are shown in Supplementary file 1; these are modified from the original RRT results of Gardin et al. by inclusion of the ribosome profiling data of Jan et al., 2014.

-## Relative initial translation speed
+### Relative initial translation speed

 (Tuller et al., 2010) focused on a ‘ramp’ of translation speed, where the first part of the gene has slow translation relative to the rest of the gene.
 The ramp thus refers to a rate.
 To quantitate this slow relative ramp for each gene, we calculated the average RRT for an initial window of the gene (e.g. 40 amino acids, see below), then divided by the average RRT of the rest of the gene.
 Thus, genes with a ‘slow ramp’ have a ratio of less than 1.
 We then took log2 of this ratio; genes with a slow ramp yield a negative number, and the more negative the number, the steeper the ramp.

 For each gene, the relative initial translation speed (RIT) (explained above) was calculated across windows of the first 30, 40, 50... and 100 codons, with all windows being statistically significant for slow translation.
 For these RIT calculations, the first (start) codon was omitted since all protein-coding genes in this dataset except Q0075 start with ATG, and ATG is one of the fastest codons, which would skew the RIT.
-Similarly, the last (stop) codon was omitted.RIT=log2(meanRRT(codons2:window)meanRRT((codons(window+1)):(last codon−1)))
+Similarly, the last (stop) codon was omitted.

+$$
+RIT=log2(\frac{meanRRT(codons2:window)}{meanRRT((codons(window+1)):(last codon−1))})
+$$

 Windows of the first 30, 40, 50... and 100 codons each had statistically significant depletion in translation speed compared to the body of genes.
 We chose to focus on the first 40 codons.
 All genes shorter than 303 nucleotides (translated into 100 amino acids) were omitted from all analyses.
 For all RIT analyses, 328 out of 6022 ORFs were omitted leaving a dataset of 5694 ORFs.

-## Data
+### Data

 mRNA transcript readings, which we used as a proxy for gene expression, was acquired from Lipson et al., 2009.
 Genes with a read count of less than 10 were omitted due to concerns about noise.
 Ribosome density measurements were acquired from Arava et al., 2003.
 These values were calculated as the number of ribosomes, detected on an mRNA, divided by the nucleotide length of the gene (including the stop codon).

-## Protein BLAST setup and diagnostics
+### Protein BLAST setup and diagnostics

 S. cerevisiae proteins were downloaded from the SGD (last modified on April 22, 2021).
 Proteins derived from ORFs annotated as dubious or pseudogene were omitted from analyses.
 The Saccharomycotina (Taxonomy ID: 147537) protein sequences were downloaded from NCBI using the links here.